 If Bob wants to send Alice a sensitive document, he places the document in the trunk, and uses a copy of Alice’s public key to lock it.
 Remember, her public key only turns counterclockwise, so Bob will turn the key counterclockwise from C to B to A to lock the trunk.
 The only key that can turn from A to B is Alice’s private key, which she has kept a secret.
 Alice can unlock the trunk with her private key and read the sensitive document.

-Public key cryptography and secure web browsing
+Public key encryption and secure web browsing

-Public key cryptography is also important for Secure Sockets Layer (SSL) and Transport Layer Security (TLS), which is used to accomplish hypertext transfer protocol secure HTTPS web browsing.
+Public key encryption is also important for Secure Sockets Layer (SSL) and Transport Layer Security (TLS), which is used to accomplish hypertext transfer protocol secure HTTPS web browsing.
 TLS, which replaced SSL, is an encryption protocol that includes a number of steps that occur between the web client and server.
 It is referred to as the TLS Handshake.
 One of the things that happens during the handshake is identity authentication of the server, which is via the server’s public key and the certificate authority’s digital signature.
 This confirms that the server is what it claims to be and that the client is communicating with the true owner of the domain.
 The server also uses the public key to create a pre-master key in order to facilitate the key exchange, which is necessary to generate the master key for the remaining communication between the client and the server.

 Benefits of public key encryption

-Public key cryptography supports authentication
+Public key encryption supports authentication

 The public-private key pair can be used to verify the identity of users and machines using digital certificates.
 Digital certificates are similar to an ID, such as a driver’s license or a passport.
 They uniquely identify a user or machine in the same way a passport identifies an individual.
 When a user digitally signs a communication with their private key, and transmits the communication to the recipient, the recipient wants to have confidence and trust that the key really belongs to the sender and not a bad actor.
 Digital certificates provide the confidence that the sender is a trusted source.